-Under special circumstances, and with the approval of the instructor and the Program Director, the student may petition for an extension in time in one semester increments, provided it does not extend the program of studies beyond the sevenyear period.
-New Incomplete paperwork must be filed with the Student Resource Center each time extensions are made.
-A graduate student with two or more Incompletes outstanding will not be permitted to enroll in any additional courses until the I grades are completed.
+Under special circumstances, and with the approval of the instructor and the Program Director, the student may petition for an extension in time to complete the coursework in one-semester increments, provided it does not extend the program of study beyond the seven year period.
+A new "Petition for Incomplete Grade" form must be submitted to the Student Resource Center each time an extension is requested.

 If the instructor leaves the University before the student completes the coursework, the student is responsible for consulting with the Program Director.
-The Program Director may have the student complete the course with another instructor, repeat the course, substitute a comparable course (if the graduate program allows for this variability), or convert the I to an F. If the student is required to retake the course or a comparable course, tuition must be paid for this additional course.
-Graduate students taking courses at the 100 level are required to follow the Incomplete policy applicable to undergraduate students.
+The Program Director may require the student to complete the course with another instructor, repeat the course, substitute a comparable course (if the academic program allows for this variability), or convert the I to an F. If the student is required to retake the course or a comparable course, tuition will be assessed for the replacement course.
+Graduate students taking courses at the 100-level are required to follow the Incomplete Grade policy applicable to undergraduate students.